Dubai Maritime City: Dubai Maritime City Campus

 The Dubai Maritime City Campus is located in the middle of Dubai Maritime City.
 The institutions here offers a syllabus encompassing marine engineering, marine transportation, and naval science, among others.
 The academy has the capabilities to provide for 1,300 students.
 The area also contains many other buildings such as a mosque, 500-room business hotel, seafarers club, convention center, and two-story library.

 The Maritime Center

 The Maritime Center is the core of Dubai Maritime City.
 It consists of eight waterfront and three interior parcels, which will serve as an international hub for maritime businesses.
 Also under construction in the area is the 45-story 229 m tall Landmark Tower, which will function as a 5-star business hotel upon completion.
-Many other projects are also planned such as the Swiftship Towers, 200 m IRIS Mist hotel, Kensington Krystal hotel, Senali Aquamarine apartments, the Creek Towers office center, and a currently unnamed six-star hotel.
+Many other projects were also planned such as the Swiftship Towers, 200 m IRIS Mist hotel, Kensington Krystal hotel, Senali Aquamarine apartments, the Creek Towers office center, and a currently unnamed six-star hotel.